Cusco

+Cusco or Cuzco ([ˈkusko]; Qosqo or Qusqu, [ˈqosqɔ]) is a city in southeastern Peru, near the Sacred Valley of the Andes mountain range, and the Huatanay and Urubamba rivers.
+It is the capital and largest city of the eponymous Cusco Province and Cusco Department.
+It has historically been one of the largest cultural, economic and political centers of Peru.

-The city was the capital of the Inca Empire from the 13th century until the 16th-century Spanish conquest.
-In 1983, Cusco was declared a World Heritage Site by UNESCO with the title "City of Cuzco".
-It has become a major tourist destination, hosting nearly 2 million visitors a year.
-The Constitution of Peru (1993) designates it as the Historical Capital of Peru.
+The city was originally founded in the 13th century as the capital of the Inca Empire.
+The region was conquered in the 16th-century by the Spanish and reestablished on 23 March 1524, with most of the city being constructed over monuments left from the Inca Empire.
+In 1983, Cusco was declared a World Heritage Site by UNESCO with the title "City of Cusco".
+It has become a major tourist destination, hosting over 2 million visitors a year and providing passage to numerous Incan ruins, such as Machu Picchu, one of the Seven modern wonders of the world and many others.
+The Constitution of Peru (1993) designates the city as the Historical Capital of Peru.

+Cusco is the seventh-most populous city in Peru; in 2017, it had a population of 428,450.
+It is also the largest city in the Peruvian Andes and the region is the seventh-most populous metropolitan area of Peru.
+Its elevation is around 3400 m.
+The largest district in the city is the Cusco District, which had a population of 114,630 in 2017, making up about one quarter of the city's total population.

 Spelling and etymology

 The indigenous name of this city is Qusqu.
 Although the name was used in Southern Quechua, its origin is found in the Aymara language.
 The word is derived from the phrase qusqu wanka ('rock of the owl'), related to the city's foundation myth of the Ayar siblings.
 According to this legend, Ayar Awqa (Ayar Auca) acquired wings and flew to the site of the future city; there he was transformed into a rock to mark the possession of the land by his ayllu ("lineage"):

 The Spanish conquistadors (Spanish soldiers) adopted the local name, transcribing it according to Spanish phonetics as Cuzco or, less often, Cozco.
 Cuzco was the standard spelling on official documents and chronicles in colonial times, though Cusco was also used.
 Cuzco, pronounced as in 16th-century Spanish, seems to have been a close approximation to the Cusco Quechua pronunciation of the name at the time.